orbingol/NURBS-Python/docs/modules.rst

 provide a convenient data structure implemented with Python properties as well as the evaluation, and export/exchange functionality.

-Following modules are included in this library:
+Following modules are included in the library:

 .. toctree::
     :maxdepth: 1